JeanDev26/cybersecurity-learning/google-it-support/course-1-technical-support-fundamentals/module-2-hardware/glossary.md

-# 📘 Glossary — Module 2: Hardware
+# 📘 Glossary — Module 2 Hardware

+> Short definitions you can quote in interviews.
+See also: [examples](examples.md).

 - **Desktop Computer:**
   A personal computer designed to fit on or under a desk.